Saumen95/Flappy-Bird-JS/README.md

 This flappy bird implementation is forked from https://github.com/shajalahamedcse/Flappy-Bird-JS.
 I have added neural network compatibility to this code according to https://github.com/CodingTrain/Toy-Neural-Network-JS/tree/master/examples/neuroevolution-flappybird.
 Using genetic algorithm and improved js script.
+Use newly added nn flappybird folder to play theimproved version of this game.